OlympusDAO/verified-ohmies/frontend/README.md

 - `VERCEL_TOKEN`:
 - `INFURA_PROJECT_ID`:

+## Supported Networks

+- Production builds only support Ethereum mainnet, otherwise a user could have tokens on a testnet and feature the role in the Discord server.
+- All other builds support Ethereum mainnet and Ethereum rinkeby testnet.

 ### Future Improvements

 - Add landing page for returning users which confirms that they're already authenticated.
 Also add the possibility to remove authentication and remove their data from our servers.